LLM Task Interference: An Initial Study on the Impact of Task-Switch in Conversational History

 We compare the percentage change in metrics relative to zero-shot performance ($\mathbf{h}=\text{Ø}$, i.e. no conversation history) as a function of conversation history length $L$ and for different LLMs.
 Results are plot in Figures \ref{fig:mmlu-age-acc}, \ref{fig:mmluaa-acc-app}, \ref{fig:rt-acc}, \ref{fig:gw-acc}, \ref{fig:tq-acc} for MMLU HA, MMLU AA, RT, Gigaword and TweetQA respectively.
-Intuitively, we would expect that when there is \emph{not} a task switch, the performance would increase (assuming the training examples are aligned well with the test set).
+When there is \emph{not} a task switch, we would expect a performance increase (assuming the training examples are representative of the test set).
 As per our discussion in Section~\ref{sec:results}, we observe that different models degrade on different task-switches and this is not limited by the model size.